- Open Access

 - Loryan I, Melander E, Svensson M, Payan M, Konig F, Jansson B, et al. In-depth neuropharmacokinetic analysis of antipsychotics based on a novel approach to estimate unbound target-site concentration in CNS regions: link to spatial receptor occupancy.
 Mol Psychiatry.
 2016;21:1527–36.View ArticlePubMedGoogle Scholar

-- Loryan I, Sinha V, Mackie C, Van PA, Drinkenburg W, Vermeulen A, et al. Mechanistic understanding of brain drug disposition to optimize the selection of potential neurotherapeutics in drug discovery.
+- Loryan I, Sinha V, Mackie C, Van Peer A, Drinkenburg W, Vermeulen A, et al. Mechanistic understanding of brain drug disposition to optimize the selection of potential neurotherapeutics in drug discovery.
 Pharm Res.
 2014;31:2203–19.View ArticlePubMedGoogle Scholar

 - Hu Y, Rip J, Gaillard PJ, de Lange ECM, Hammarlund-Udenaes M. The impact of liposomal formulations on the release and brain delivery of methotrexate: an in vivo microdialysis study.
 J Pharm Sci.
 2017;106:2606–13.View ArticlePubMedGoogle Scholar

 - Korbelin J, Dogbevia G, Michelfelder S, Ridder DA, Hunger A, Wenzel J, et al. A brain microvasculature endothelial cell-specific viral vector with the potential to treat neurovascular and neurological diseases.
 EMBO Mol Med.
 2016;8:609–25.View ArticlePubMedPubMed CentralGoogle Scholar